 Should I be worried about the effects of the coronavirus on my investments?

 The coronavirus is having a significant impact on parts of the economy and its effects will be far reaching.
-If your goals and investing timeframes remain the same, we would counsel you to do nothing; and if you need help or you are worried then talk to us.
+If your goals and investing timeframes remain the same, we would counsel you to do nothing; and if you need help or you are worried then .

 How long does Fisher Funds expect this to last for?